Jacob Black: Personality and abilities

 While treating Jacob in Eclipse, Carlisle takes a blood sample and runs some tests on it.
 Carlisle discovers that Jacob has 24 pairs of chromosomes, one more than a human.
-A distinction is made in Breaking Dawn between the "old-world" Children of the Moon ("true werewolves") and the shape-shifting Quileute tribe.
+A distinction is made in Breaking Dawn between the "Old-World" Children of the Moon ("true werewolves") and the shape-shifting Quileute tribe.
 The former are held to be a more ferocious and territorial type, with a transformative venomous bite, who involuntarily phase as do traditional werewolves on the full moon.
-The latter are implied to possess the supernatural ability to shapeshift into other giant animals or "spirits of nature".
+The wolves are implied to possess the supernatural ability to shapeshift into other giant animals or "spirits of nature".
+Also known in the quileute tribe legends as "spirit warriors ".

 Film portrayal

 Taylor Lautner played the part of Jacob Black in the film adaptation of Twilight.
 Due to major physical changes in the character of Jacob between Twilight and New Moon, director Chris Weitz considered replacing Lautner in the sequel with an actor who could more accurately portray "the new, larger Jacob Black."
 In an attempt to keep the role, Lautner stated, "I have been working out.
 I've been working out since the day we finished filming Twilight.
 I just weighed myself today; I've put on 19 pounds ... [and] I'm guaranteeing Weitz 11 more [pounds] by filming."
 Lautner continued to play the role of Jacob in New Moon and all the subsequent films.
 He also performed his own stunts.